Beck Bennett: Career

 In 2003, Bennett joined the improv/sketch group Commedus Interruptus along with fellow future SNL cast member Kyle Mooney and Nick Rutherford.
 In 2007, after graduation, Mooney, Rutherford, and Bennett joined editor/director Dave McCary to form the sketch group Good Neighbor.
 The group received praise from comedian Louis C.K. and director Steven Spielberg, who sent Mooney, Bennett, Rutherford, and McCary a personal acknowledgement after being impressed by the Hook parody Unbelievable Dinner.
 He complimented the sketch and encouraged the group to continue making funny movies.

 In 2011, Bennett created the satirical political talk show Fresh Perspectives, which helped him land his AT&T commercials interviewing children.
 He also hosted the YouTube show Theatre of Life.

 In 2012, he appeared in the film Kill Me Now, a film starring multiple Internet sketch-comedy groups, and filmed Beside Still Waters by writer/director Chris Lowell.

 In March 2013, he appeared in an episode of Last Man Standing, and that August voiced a character for Axe Cop for Fox's Animation Domination High-Def programming block.
 That year, Good Neighbor produced a pilot for Comedy Central with Adam McKay's Gary Sanchez production company, though it was not picked up as a series, due to the move of three of the troupe's four members to New York City to star on Saturday Night Live.
 That same year, Bennett completed work on the independent film Balls Out and appeared in season 4 of Arrested Development.

 Bennett voiced Launchpad McQuack in the DuckTales reboot that ran from 2017 to 2021, and Eric in the Sony Pictures Animation film The Mitchells vs. the Machines.
-He is the voice of Hamster in the Disney Channel animated series Hamster & Gretel, and is set to voice Sterling in Fixed.
+He is the voice of Hamster in the Disney Channel animated series Hamster & Gretel, and also voiced Sterling in Fixed.

 Since 2023, Bennett has voiced Hank the Buffalo in Buffalo Wild Wings commercials.

 In 2025, Bennett appeared as Steve Lombard in Superman (2025).
 In August 2025, he and Mooney launched the podcast What's Our Podcast?.